Life Settlement Basics

 Life settlements are financial solutions meant for seniors over the age of 65.

-• Be over the age of 65, with life expectancy over five years
+• Be older than 65, with life expectancy over five years

 • Have an active policy with a death benefit of at least $100,000

-• Have had the policy active for at least two years
+• Have had the policy active for a minimum number of years, according to your state

-Should you choose to sell your life insurance policy, understand there may be a few drawbacks:
+Should you choose to sell your life insurance policy, understand there may be a few drawbacks, including:

 • If you are in significant debt, your life settlement could be seized by creditors.